Amber-MD/cpptraj/README.md

 An MPI-parallelized version of CPPTRAJ can also be built using the `-mpi` flag.
-CPPTRAJ can be built with both MPI and OpenMP; when running this build users should take care to properly set OMP_NUM_THREADS if using more than 1 MPI thread per node.
-A CUDA build is now also available via the `-cuda` flag.
+CPPTRAJ can be built with both MPI and OpenMP; when running this build users should take care to properly set OMP_NUM_THREADS if using more than 1 MPI process per node (the number of processes * threads should not be greater than the number of physical cores on the machine).

-By default CPPTRAJ will be configured for multiple shader models; to restrict the CUDA build to a single shader model use the SHADER_MODEL environment variable.
+A CUDA build is now also available via the `-cuda` configure flag.
+However, currently only a few commands benefit from this (see the manual for details).
+By default CPPTRAJ will be configured for multiple shader models; to restrict the CUDA build to a single shader model set the SHADER_MODEL environment variable before running `configure`.

 Any combination of `-cuda`, `-mpi`, and `-openmp` may be used.
 The configure script by default sets everything up to link dynamically.
 The `-static` flag can be used to force static linking.
 If linking errors are encountered you may need to specify library locations using the `--with-LIB=` options.
 For example, to use NetCDF compiled in `/opt/netcdf` use the option `--with-netcdf=/opt/netcdf`.
 Alternatively, individual libraries can be disabled with the `-no<LIB>` options.
 The `-libstatic` flag can be used to static link only libraries that have been specified.

-After `configure` has been successfully run, `make install` will compile and place the cpptraj binary in the `bin/` subdirectory.
+After `configure` has been successfully run, `make install` will compile and place the cpptraj binary in the `$CPPTRAJHOME/bin` subdirectory.
 Note that on multithreaded systems `make -j X install` (where X is an integer > 1 and less than the max # cores on your system) will run much faster.
 After installation, It is highly recommended that `make check` be run as